Overcoming Seasickness

 The few times when I have felt nauseous on board it has mainly been due to the combination of the motion plus over indulging the evening before.

-So, for anyone but especially those who are prone to seasickness, precautions should start well before going aboard.
+So, for anyone but especially those who are prone to motion sickness, precautions should start well before going aboard.

 Avoid eating anything that is inclined to cause a stomach upset such as fried or spicy foods and allow plenty of time for it to be digested before sailing.